MicroBiz Security Policy

 Cloud Network

 We utilize premier cloud computing services providers for our MicroBiz Cloud service.
-Our primary vendor for MicroBiz Cloud v1.0 is Hetzner Online, a cloud services data center provider based in Germany.
-Our primary vendor for MicroBiz Cloud v2.0 is Digital Ocean, a cloud services provider based in the US.
+Our primary vendor for MicroBiz Cloud is Digital Ocean, a cloud services provider based in the US.
 We also utilize the services of Amazon Web Services (AWS) for data back-up.

 Digital Ocean Data Centers